 Most IMEs include a thorough medical examination, but there is also a strong emphasis on the medical history of the patient.
 This means our providers will spend considerable time asking you questions about your health before the accident, how you were injured and your current symptoms.
 You will also have to answer questions about any treatment you have already received.

-You can bring a friend or another medical professional (such as a nurse) along to your appointment for an IME.
+You can bring a friend or another medical professional (such as a nurse) along to your Reserve your spot for an IME.